-Or, 6 reasons to read to your baby
+Or, 6 fabulous reasons to read to your baby from birth

-The short answer is that reading aloud helps build our babies’ brains and promotes bonding and it can begin at birth.
+The short answer is that reading aloud helps stimulate the development of babies’ brains and promotes bonding between parents and their little one.

 So how does this all work?